felixdintner/SensorHub/README.md

 ![Architecture](/Docs/Images/architecture.png)

-## How to order a CTS
+## How to order a Calumino Sensor Hub
 The Calumino Sensor Hub can be ordered via our customer service desk at [Contact us - Calumino](https://calumino.com/contact-us/) or info@calumino.com.
 It is also possible to order a standalone CTS starter kit to develop custom end user devices and applications.

 ## Getting Started
-1. Once you have received the CTS starter kit, please follow these instructions to connect the devices to the IoT Hub: [Create an IoT hub using the Azure portal](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)
+1. Once you have received the Calumino Sensor Hub, please follow these instructions to connect the devices to the IoT Hub and obtain the connection string: [Create an IoT hub using the Azure portal](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)

 2. Once you have received the connection string, please visit the settings page is available at: `http://{ip_address}:1234` or `http://{hostname}.local:1234`
 {ip_address} and {hostname} can be obtained from a local ip scanner software.